Training for The Allianz Surrey Classic Bike Ride 2018

 When choosing a bike we recommend that you chose the correct gear ratios.
 You will need three/triple chain rings on the front and most bikes nowadays have 8/9/10 gears on the back.
 Due to the length and steepness of some of the climbs, we suggest that you have an easy gear so that you can keep spinning your legs.

 If you only have two/double rings on the front then it is vital that you have a greater range of gears on the back.
-You will need a 27 tooth gear to get up the climbs (in less if you are very, very fit).
-Even so, we highly recommend that you have the option to use easy gears if/when you need them.
+You will need a 27 tooth gear to get up the climbs (less if you are very, very fit).
+We highly recommend that you have the option to use easy gears if / when you need them.

 Remember, you don’t need to go out and spend thousands of pounds on a bike.
 You can buy an entry level road bike from £300 – £700.
 Alternatively, you can buy second hand which is another way to save money.
 Also, you can save up to 40% through the Government Cyclescheme www.cyclescheme.co.uk/home,intro.